AlexIoannides/kubernetes-mlops/README.md

 # Deploying Machine Learning Models on Kubernetes

-A common pattern for deploying Machine Learning (ML) models into production environments - e.g. a ML model trained using the SciKit Learn package in Python and ready to provide predictions on new data - is to expose them as a RESTful API microservices, hosted from within Docker containers, that are in-turn deployed to a cloud environment for handling everything required for maintaining continuous availability - e.g. fail-over, auto-scaling, load balancing and rolling service updates.
+A common pattern for deploying Machine Learning (ML) models into production environments - e.g. a ML model trained using the SciKit Learn package in Python and ready to provide predictions on new data, is to expose them as RESTful API microservices hosted from within [Docker](https://www.docker.com) containers, that are in-turn deployed to a cloud environment for handling everything required for maintaining continuous availability - e.g. fail-over, auto-scaling, load balancing and rolling service updates.

-The configuration details for a continuously available cloud deployment are specific to the targeted cloud provider(s) - e.g. the deployment process and topology for Amazon Web Services is not the same as that for Microsoft Azure.
+The configuration details for a continuously available cloud deployment are specific to the targeted cloud provider(s) - e.g. the deployment process and topology for Amazon Web Services is not the same as that for Microsoft Azure, which in-turn is not the same as that for Google Cloud Platform.
 This constitutes knowledge that needs to be acquired for every targeted cloud provider.
 Furthermore, it is difficult (some would say near impossible) to test entire deployment strategies locally, which makes issues such as networking hard to debug.

 [Kubernetes](https://kubernetes.io) is a container orchestration platform that seeks to address these issues.
 Briefly, it provides a mechanism for defining **entire** microservice-based application deployment topologies and their service-level requirements for maintaining continuous availability.
-It is agnostic to the targeted cloud provider, can be run on-premises and even locally - all that's required is a cluster of virtual machines running Kubernetes - i.e. a Kubernetes cluster.
+It is agnostic to the targeted cloud provider, can be run on-premises and even locally on your laptop - all that's required is a cluster of virtual machines running Kubernetes - i.e. a Kubernetes cluster.

-This repository contains sample code, configuration files and Kubernetes instructions for demonstrating how a simple Python ML model can be turned into a production-grade RESTful model scoring (or prediction) API service, using Kubernetes - both locally and with Google Cloud Platform (GCP).
-It is not a comprehensive guide to Kubernetes or ML - think of it more as a 'ML on Kubernetes 101' for demonstrating capability and allowing newcomers to Kubernetes to get up-and-running and become familiar with the basic concepts.
+This repository contains sample code, configuration files and Kubernetes instructions for demonstrating how a simple Python ML model can be turned into a production-grade RESTful model scoring (or prediction) API service, using Docker and Kubernetes - both locally and with Google Cloud Platform (GCP).
+It is not a comprehensive guide to Kubernetes, Docker or ML - think of it more as a 'ML on Kubernetes 101' for demonstrating capability and allowing newcomers to Kubernetes (e.g. data scientists who are more focused on building models as opposed to deploying them), to get up-and-running quickly and become familiar with the basic concepts.

-We perform the ML model deployment using two different approaches: a first principles approach using Docker and Kubernetes; and then a deployment using the [Seldon-Core](https://www.seldon.io) framework for managing ML model pipelines on Kubernetes.
+We will demonstrate the ML model deployment using two different approaches: a first principles approach using Docker and Kubernetes; and then a deployment using the [Seldon-Core](https://www.seldon.io) framework for managing ML model pipelines on Kubernetes.
 The former will help to appreciate the latter, which constitutes a powerful framework for deploying and performance-monitoring many complex ML model pipelines.

-## Containerising a Simple ML Model Scoring Service
+## Containerising a Simple ML Model Scoring Service using Docker

-We start by demonstrating how to achieve this basic competence using the simple Python ML model scoring REST API contained in the `py-flask-ml-score-api/api.py` module, together with the Dockerfile in the `py-flask-ml-score-api` directory.
+We start by demonstrating how to achieve this basic competence using the simple Python ML model scoring REST API contained in the `py-flask-ml-score-api/api.py` module, together with the `Dockerfile` within the `py-flask-ml-score-api` directory.
+If you're already feeling lost then these files are discussed in the points below, otherwise feel free to skip to the next section.

+ - `api.py` is a Python module that uses the [Flask](http://flask.pocoo.org) framework for defining a web service (`app`) with a function (`score`) that executes in response to a HTTP request to a specific URL (or 'route') - e.g. running locally by executing the web service using `python run api.py`), we would reach our function (or 'endpoint') at `http://localhost:5000/score`.
+This function takes data sent to it as JSON (that has been automatically de-serialised as a Python dict made available as the `request` variable in our function definition), and returns a response (automatically serialised as JSON).
+In our example function, we expect an array of features, `X`, that we pass to a ML model, which in our example returns those same features back to the caller - i.e. our ML model is the identity function, which we have chosen for demonstrative purposes.
+We could have loaded a pickled SciKit-Learn model and passed the data to its `predict` method, returning its score for the feature-data as JSON, just as easily - see [here](https://github.com/AlexIoannides/ml-workflow-automation/blob/master/deploy/py-sklearn-flask-ml-service/api.py) for an example of this in action.
+ - `Dockerfile` is a [YAML](https://en.wikipedia.org/wiki/YAML) file that allows us to define the contents and configure the operation of our intended Docker container, when it is running.
+This static data, when not executed as a container, is referred to as the 'image'.
+In our example Dockerfile, we start by using a pre-configured Docker image (`python:3.6-slim`) that has a version of Linux with Python already installed; we then copy the contents of the `py-flask-ml-score-api` local directory to a directory on the image called `/usr/src/app`; then use `pip` to install the [Pipenv](https://pipenv.readthedocs.io/en/latest/) package for Python dependency management; use Pipenv to install the dependencies described in `Pipfile.lock` into a virtual environment on the image; configure port 5000 to be exposed to the 'outside world' on the running container; and finally, to start our Flask RESTful web service - `api.py`.
+Building this custom image and asking the Docker daemon to run it (remember that a running image is a 'container'), will expose our RESTful ML model scoring service on port 5000 as if it were running on a dedicated virtual machine.
+Refer to the official [Docker documentation](https://docs.docker.com/get-started/) for a more comprehensive discussion of these core concepts.

 ### Building a Docker Image